 - The masquerade thing.
-DO NOT wear the mask if you’re not sick or not accompanying the one who is.
-If you do wear the mask just because it makes you feel more confident while you’re outside, remember that wearing it all day long is not recommended.
+Wear the mask even if you’re not sick.
+It actually might make you feel more confident while you’re outside but remember that wearing it all day long is not recommended.
 This way you collect and carry all the bacteria right on your face.
-Those wearing a disposable mask twice are more at risk of getting sick than those who don’t wear them at all.
-Adding to that, there’s a shortage of masks in the world, so wearing a mask when you don’t actually need it takes it away from the one who does.
+So make sure you have a little break and breathe in the fresh air at least twice a day.
+Note that those wearing a disposable mask twice are more at risk of getting sick than those who don’t wear them at all.

 - Hot’n’cold.
 Neither hot nor cold weather CANNOT kill Coronavirus.
 There’s no evidence, hence nor reason to believe that it can, but there is quite obvious evidence that the virus can be transmitted in all areas of our world.

 - Eating garlic like the town is full of vampires.
 There’s NO evidence that garlic kills Coronavirus, so eating tons of it won’t help you protect from getting infected.
 However, it’s well-known that garlic is good for your health in general, as it boosts the immune system and serves as an antioxidant.